The Lord of the Rings: The Rings of Power: Writing

+The Rings of Power is based on the writings of J. R. R. Tolkien, primarily material from the appendices of the novel The Lord of the Rings pertaining to the Second Age of Middle-earth.
+Amazon did not acquire the rights to other novels which cover the Second Age, such as The Silmarillion.

 The Lord of the Rings and The Hobbit are set during the Third Age of Middle-earth, while the First and Second Ages are primarily explored in The Silmarillion (1977), Unfinished Tales (1980), and The History of Middle-earth (1983–1996).
 Because Amazon only acquired the television rights to The Lord of the Rings and The Hobbit, the writers had to identify all of the references to the Second Age in those books and create a story that bridged those passages.
 These are mostly in the appendices of The Lord of the Rings.
 The estate was prepared to veto any changes from Tolkien's narrative, including anything that contradicted what he wrote in other works.
 The writers were free to add characters and details, and worked with the estate and Tolkien scholars to ensure these were "Tolkienian".
 They referenced letters that Tolkien wrote about his mythology for additional context on the setting and characters.
 Simon Tolkien, a novelist and the grandson of J. R. R. Tolkien, helped develop the story and character arcs.
 He is credited as a "series consultant".
 Tolkien scholar Tom Shippey worked on the series early on, but left after revealing details without permission.
 Griff Jones was hired as a Tolkien "loremaster", approaching The Lord of the Rings and its appendices like a historical advisor would treat real history.

 Payne and McKay knew the series was expected to run for five seasons and were able to plan elements of the final season, including the final shot, while working on the first.
 The Second Age takes place over thousands of years in Tolkien's history; the writers were concerned that human characters would be frequently dying due to their relatively short lifespans, and that key humans from the end of the Second Age would not be introduced until late in the series.
 They considered using non-linear storytelling to solve this issue, but felt that would prevent the audience from emotionally investing in the series.
 Instead, they compressed the timeline so all the major events of the Second Age take place within a short period of time.
 The Tolkien estate approved this change, as long as the major events still took place in the same order as in Tolkien's history, and the showrunners felt they were still respecting the "spirit and feeling" of Tolkien's writings despite this change.
 They structured the series so each season would be built around several "major tentpole moments" from the Second Age.